 The method provides a protocol to enable the aggregation of target-level scores to generate a temperature rating for a company based on the ambition of its GHG emissions reduction targets.
-Finally, the method defines a series of weighting options that can enable FIs and others to produce portfolio-level temperature ratings.
+Finally, the method defines a series of weighting options that can enable financial institutions and others to produce portfolio-level temperature ratings.

-Codeveloped by CDP and WWF, in collaboration with the SBTi, the methodology is transparent, public/open source, and science-based.
+Codeveloped by CDP and WWF, in collaboration with the SBTi, the methodology is, as follows:

+- Transparent,

+- Public/Open source, and

+- Science-based.

 The methodology:

-- Enables assessment of corporate emissions reduction targets. • - Enables comparison of relative ambition of corporate emissions-reduction targets. • - Provides a framework for building engagement strategies. • - Helps with strategic security selection and allocation decisions. •
+- Enables assessment of corporate emissions reduction targets; - Enables comparison of relative ambition of corporate emissions-reduction targets; - Provides a framework for building engagement strategies; and - Helps with strategic security selection and allocation decisions.

 The target protocol represents the first step of the process, which is to convert individual targets of various formats into temperature scores.
 This is achieved by generating simple regression models for estimated warming in 2100 from climate scenarios with short-, medium-, and long-term trends in metrics like absolute emissions or emissions intensities.
-Regression models are generated based on scenarios in the IPCC SR15 scenario database (CDP and WWF 2020).
+Regression models are generated based on scenarios in the IPCC special report on 1.5°C scenario database (CDP and WWF 2020).
 In addition to defining methods for disclosed targets, this step outlines the methodology used to define a default score to be applied to all companies that do not disclose any emissions reduction targets publicly.